Recapitulation theory: Haeckel

 Ernst Haeckel (1834–1919) attempted to synthesize the ideas of Lamarckism and Goethe's Naturphilosophie with Charles Darwin's concepts.
 While often seen as rejecting Darwin's theory of branching evolution for a more linear Lamarckian view of progressive evolution, this is not accurate: Haeckel used the Lamarckian picture to describe the ontogenetic and phylogenetic history of individual species, but agreed with Darwin about the branching of all species from one, or a few, original ancestors.
 Since early in the twentieth century, Haeckel's "biogenetic law" has been refuted on many fronts.

-Haeckel formulated his theory as "Ontogeny recapitulates phylogeny".
-The notion later became simply known as the recapitulation theory.
+Haeckel's formulation of the theory is mostly summed up in the dictum "ontogeny recapitulates phylogeny".
+In the original German version of the 1866 General Morphology, Haeckel uses a passive voice, also using the word "short" ("brief") and often the word "rapid" when summarizing his observations of different organisms and their history.
+The notion later became simply known as the recapitulation theory, and the view as recapitulationism.
 Ontogeny is the growth (size change) and development (structure change) of an individual organism; phylogeny is the evolutionary history of a species.
 Haeckel claimed that the development of advanced species passes through stages represented by adult organisms of more primitive species.
 Otherwise put, each successive stage in the development of an individual represents one of the adult forms that appeared in its evolutionary history.

 For example, Haeckel proposed that the pharyngeal grooves between the pharyngeal arches in the neck of the human embryo not only roughly resembled gill slits of fish, but directly represented an adult "fishlike" developmental stage, signifying a fishlike ancestor.
 Embryonic pharyngeal slits, which form in many animals when the thin branchial plates separating pharyngeal pouches and pharyngeal grooves perforate, open the pharynx to the outside.
-Pharyngeal arches appear in all tetrapod embryos: in mammals, the first pharyngeal arch develops into the lower jaw (Meckel's cartilage), the malleus and the stapes.
+Pharyngeal arches appear in all tetrapod embryos: in mammals, the first pharyngeal arch develops into the lower jaw (Meckel's cartilage), the malleus and the incus.

 Haeckel produced several embryo drawings that often overemphasized similarities between embryos of related species.
 Modern biology rejects the literal and universal form of Haeckel's theory, such as its possible application to behavioural ontogeny, i.e. the psychomotor development of young animals and human children.